grafana/grafana/docs/sources/panels-visualizations/visualizations/state-timeline/index.md

 A state timeline visualization displays data in a way that shows state changes over time.
 In a state timeline, the data is presented as a series of bars or bands called _state regions_.
 State regions can be rendered with or without values, and the region length indicates the duration or frequency of a state within a given time range.

-For example, if you're monitoring the CPU usage of a server, you can use a state timeline to visualize the different states, such as “low,” “normal,” “high,” or “critical,” over time.
+For example, if you're monitoring the CPU usage of a server, you can use a state timeline to visualize the different states, such as “LOW,” “NORMAL,” “HIGH,” or “CRITICAL,” over time.
 Each state is represented by a different color and the lengths represent the duration of time that the server remained in that state:

-{{< figure src="/static/img/docs/state-timeline-panel/state-timeline-panel.png" max-width="1025px" caption="State timeline with string states" alt="A state timeline panel showing CPU usage in a Grafana dashboard" >}}
+{{< figure src="/static/img/docs/state-timeline-panel/state-timeline-panel.png" max-width="1025px" alt="A state timeline panel showing CPU usage" >}}

 The state timeline visualization is useful when you need to monitor and analyze changes in states or statuses of various entities over time.
 You can use one when you need to: